by Victoria Dahl

 Maybe she was the perfect girl.
 Maybe he was in big trouble.

 Veronica and Gabe strike up a friendship that quickly escalates into a physical relationship.
 Since he’s already aware of her secret, it takes some of the pressure off of Veronica.
 She’s still embarrassed, but Gabe does his best to put her at ease.
 In fact, on several occasions, Veronica attempts to enlist Gabe in losing her virginity, but Gabe actually tells her that they should wait, so they do.
 (For a little while.)
-When Veronica and Gabe finally have sex, their chemistry is explosive.
-Victoria Dahl sure knows how to write some amazing sex scenes.
-I could easily see her work being transformed into a script for a raunchy video on an adult website such as https://www.fuckvideos.xxx/.
-I loved the fact that even though Veronica was a virgin, she’s not clueless or naïve about sex in general.
+When Veronica and Gabe finally have s*x, their chemistry is explosive.
+Victoria Dahl sure knows how to write some amazing s*x scenes.
+I loved the fact that even though Veronica was a virgin, she’s not clueless or naïve about s*x in general.

 He wanted to know, but he also liked her secrets.
 He liked the honesty of them and the glimpses of her that no one else saw.